 Sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur, could cause the market price of our common stock to decline.
 These sales could also make it more difficult for us to sell equity or equity-related securities in the future, at a time and place that we deem appropriate.
 As of December 31, 2020, we had 31,049,525 shares of common stock issued and outstanding.
 Of the outstanding shares of common stock, all of these shares are freely tradable, except that any shares held by "affiliates" (as that term is defined in Rule 144 under the Securities Act), only may be sold in compliance with certain limitations.
 Accordingly, the market price of our common stock could be adversely affected by actual or anticipated sales of a significant number of shares of our common stock in the future.
-In addition, stockholders owning an anticipated aggregate 16.5 million shares of our common stock will remain entitled, under existing registration rights agreements, to require us to register those shares for public sale.
-Accordingly, the market price of our common stock sales of a significant number of shares of our common stock in the future.
+In addition, stockholders owning an anticipated aggregate 16.5 million shares for public sale.
+Accordingly, the market price of our common stock could be adversely affected by actual or anticipated sales of a significant number of shares of our common stock will remain entitled, under existing registration rights agreements, to require us to register those shares for public sale.
+Accordingly, the market price of our common stock in the future.